 When will California have legal online poker sites?

-When it comes to gambling expansion in the state, the current focus is on possibly introducing legal sports betting.
-While such an expansion could include online sports betting in California, other types of online gambling — including online poker — are not currently part of the discussion.
+When it comes to gambling expansion in the state, the current focus is on adding legal sports betting.
+While such an expansion could include online sports betting in California, other types of online gambling – including online poker – are not currently part of the discussion.

 The earliest that sports betting could come to California is likely 2027, if it is added to the ballot during the 2026 midterm elections.
-In the 2022 midterm election, Props 26 and 27 were a big failure, and there were no California ballot measures concerning sports betting or online gambling in the 2024 presidential election.
+In the 2022 midterm election, sports betting Propositions 26 and 27 were big failures, and there were no California ballot measures concerning sports betting or online gambling in the 2024 election.

 It may take a while, but the legalization of sports betting could help pave the way for other gambling expansions in California, including online poker.